-and arguing further as before. \er \br When $\s_{ij}$ is the metric of a space of constant curvature then the equation \re{6.15}, considered only for functions $u$ which do not depend on $x$, is identical to the equation obtained by quantizing the Hamilton constraint in a Friedman universe without matter but including a cosmological constant.
+where the Laplacian and the scalar curvature correspond to the metric $\s_{ij}$, describes a model of quantum gravity.
+If $\so$ is compact a spectral resolution of this equation has been proved in \rt{6.7}. \et \br If $\so$ is not compact, then we proved in \cite{cg:uf4,cg:qbh,cg:qbh2} that a spectral resolution is possible if either $\so$ is an asymptotically Euclidean Cauchy hypersurface of a globally hyperbolic spacetime $N$, or, if $N$ is a black hole, if $\so$ is the smooth limit of Cauchy hypersurfaces representing the event horizon though with a different metric. \er \br When $\s_{ij}$ is the metric of a space of constant curvature then the equation \re{6.15}, considered only for functions $u$ which do not depend on $x$, is identical to the equation obtained by quantizing the Hamilton constraint in a Friedmann universe without matter but including a cosmological constant.
 The equation is the ODE